Modern Slavery Statement for the Financial Year ended December 31, 2020

 - Andela Ghana Limited

-Andela builds distributed engineering teams with Africa’s top software engineers.
-Andela provides staff augmentation services by placing Andela software engineers to operate directly with its partners as dedicated remote team members.
+Andela builds distributed engineering teams with the world’s top software engineers.
+Andela provides staff augmentation services by placing Andela software engineers to operate directly with its clients as dedicated remote team members.
 We handle talent assessment, onboarding, and continuous improvement, which includes identifying and developing software developers.
-We have offices in Nigeria, Kenya, Rwanda, Uganda, Ghana, Egypt and the United States.
+Andela is a fully distributed, remote operation.